-If you are seeking urgent action or policy change please contact one of your 8 MSPs or the Scottish Government directly.
+If you are seeking emergency action or an urgent policy change please contact one of your 8 MSPs or the Scottish Government directly

 Closed petition PE1998: End legal loopholes for the Monarchy